janus-idp/backstage-plugins/plugins/orchestrator/README.md

 `yarn --cwd plugins/orchestrator-common openapi`

-This command updates the [auto-generated files](https://github.com/janus-idp/backstage-plugins/blob/main/plugins/orchestrator-common/src/auto-generated/api/) and the [auto-generated docs](https://github.com/janus-idp/backstage-plugins/tree/main/plugins/orchestrator-common/src/auto-generated/docs).
+This command updates the [generated files](https://github.com/janus-idp/backstage-plugins/blob/main/plugins/orchestrator-common/src/generated) including API, client and docs.

 > NOTE: Do not manually edit auto-generated files

-If you add a new component in the spec, then you need to export the generated typescript object [here](https://github.com/janus-idp/backstage-plugins/blob/main/plugins/orchestrator-common/src/openapi/types.ts).
+If you add a new component in the spec, then you need to export the generated typescript object [here](https://github.com/janus-idp/backstage-plugins/blob/main/plugins/orchestrator-common/src/generated/client/api.ts).
 For example, if you define

 ```yaml
 components: